lwiddershoven/flinkcdc/README.md

 ## Usage / Demo

 Start the services using `docker-compose up -d`.
 This will create Postgres, a Kafka broker (+ zookeeper still), and Kafka Connect configured with Debezium postgres CDC.
+Do check if the Debezium connector has been registered using `docker logs connect`, as it may be that `connect` isn't up even if it should be.

 When that has started you can start this application, either in Intellij, VS Code, or on the command
 line: `mvn spring-boot:run`

 ### Localhost Links

+- localhost:8080 : source app
 - localhost:8083 : Kafka connect REST API
 - localhost:18080 : Kafka UI.
 Broker to add is broker-1:9092 (local in docker)